bagnasconicolo/usb2000-4000-python/README.md

-# USB2000/4000 Spectrometer Tools
+# USB2000/4000 Spectrometer Python-based Acquisition Tools

 ## Repository Description

 This repository contains a collection of Python scripts for acquiring and visualising spectra with Ocean Optics USB2000/USB4000 series spectrometers.
-All programs rely on the [`seabreeze`](https://github.com/ap--/python-seabreeze) package together with standard scientific Python libraries.
-The programs are stored directly in the repository root.
+All scripts rely on the [`seabreeze`](https://github.com/ap--/python-seabreeze) package together with standard scientific Python libraries.
+The scripts are stored directly in the repository root.
 Example output folders generated by the live acquisition programs can be found in `examples/data/` and are not required for running the code.